chriswendt/ietf/draft-wendt-modern-drip.md

 ## 2. Terminology

-  - Initiator node - A node that initiates data propagation.
+  - Initiator node - A node that initiates key-value data propagation.
-  - Non-Initiator node - A node that receives the propagated data.
+  - Non-Initiator node - A node that receives the propagated key-value data.

 ## 3. DRiP Overview

-DRiP uses a mix of Gossip protocol for distrition of entiries with the addition of a voting system to avoid race conditions on writing of entries.
+DRiP uses a mix of Gossip protocol for distribution of key-value data with the addition of a voting system to avoid race conditions on writing of key-value data.

 ### 3.1 Distributed MESH Architecture

 The DRiP architecture is based on a peer-to-peer communication model where a given node associated with a data store is not necessarily aware of the total number of nodes in the entire network.
 Minimally, every node should reachable by at least one multi-node path from every other node.
 Each node in the DRiP network maintains a list of peer nodes from which it receives and transmits updates.
-Information is propogated by forwarding to it's peer nodes until the information received by a node has already been received.
+Information is propagated by forwarding to it's peer nodes until the information received by a node has already been received.

        ___           ___                         ___           ___
       |DB |_________|DB |                       |DB |_________|DB |